rapid7/metasploit-payloads/gem/README.md

 # Metasploit Payloads

-This gem is a Metasploit-specific gem that contains all of the Meterpreter payloads.
+This gem is a Metasploit-specific gem that contains all of the Meterpreter payloads (except for Mettle).
 This is made up of:

 * Windows DLLs
 * Java Classes
 * PHP/Python Scripts

+Mettle, the Native Linux / Posix payload, currently is developed at https://github.com/rapid7/mettle (to be moved here at some point?)

 ## Installation